Who may do community service at the ReStore?

 What should I wear?

-- jacket/sweatshirt/raincoat - many tasks will require you to be outside, or in a backroom with open doors, so cold/rainy weather will be a factor
+- Jacket/sweatshirt/raincoat – many tasks will require you to be outside, or in a backroom with open doors, so cold/rainy weather may be a factor

-- hats/headwear, except for baseball caps or religious headwear
+- Hats/headwear, except baseball caps or religious headwear

 What will I be doing?